cogini/elixir-deploy-template/README.md

     [build-servers]
     web-server

 The host name is not important, you can use an existing server.
-Just use the name from your `.ssh/config` file in the `inventory/hosts` config and in the `ansible-playbook` commands below.
+Use the host name from your `.ssh/config` file in the `inventory/hosts` config and in the `ansible-playbook` commands below.

 If you are using a recent Ubuntu or Debian version that defaults to Python 3, add the host to the `[py3-hosts]` group.